Fairy Tail the Movie: Phoenix Priestess: Plot

-Cream combines the two stones and prepares to burn Éclair as a sacrifice in the town square, where Éclair recognizes a phoenix-shaped idol from her village and regains her memories.
+Cream combines the stone halves and prepares to burn Éclair as a sacrifice in the town square, where Éclair recalls her memories after recognizing a phoenix-shaped idol from her village.
 Momon rescues Éclair, but is immolated.
 As Cream summons the phoenix, Dist throws him aside to attain immortality for himself.
 The "phoenix" appears in the form of a giant, non-avian monster and begins destroying everything around itself as Dist climbs on its back to obtain its immortality-granting blood.
 Natsu knocks him off the phoenix, but the monster continues its assault and begins absorbing the wizards' magic for a final, cataclysmic attack.

-Éclair reveals herself to Lucy to be over 400 years old, having become immortal by drinking the phoenix's blood to survive the destruction of the Fire Village, which is now Veronica.
+Lucy, meanwhile, discovers that Éclair is over 400 years old, having become immortal by drinking the phoenix's blood to survive the destruction of Fire Village, which is now Veronica.
 Makarov and the rest of Fairy Tail arrive with an arrow created by Kalard and taken from the Magic Council to destroy the Phoenix Stone.
-However, Makarov explains that doing so would kill Éclair along with the phoenix.
-To Lucy's dismay, Éclair accepts her fate as Natsu and Erza use the arrow to destroy the stone inside the phoenix's eye. Éclair's body disappears with the phoenix, and her spirit reunites with Momon's as they ascend to the sky.
-In the aftermath, Veronica is rebuilt, Carbuncle's members are captured, the Fairy Tail wizards repair their guildhall, and Lucy smiles as she spots a young Éclair's spirit among the townsfolk.
+After Makarov reveals that the arrow will kill both Éclair and the phoenix, Natsu and Erza use it to destroy the stone inside the phoenix's eye. Éclair's body disappears with the phoenix, and her spirit reunites with Momon's as they ascend to the sky.
+In the aftermath, Veronica is rebuilt, Carbuncle's members are captured, the Fairy Tail wizards return to Magnolia and reconstruct their guildhall, and Lucy smiles as she spots a young Éclair's spirit among the townsfolk.

-Cast
+Voice cast

 Music

 The film's soundtrack was composed and arranged by Yasuharu Takanashi.
-It was released on August 18, 2012 on Pony Canyon.
+It was released on August 18, 2012, on Pony Canyon.
 The film's opening theme is "200 miles" by Jang Keun-suk.
 The ending theme is "Zutto Kitto" (ずっと きっと), an image song performed by Aya Hirano as Lucy Heartfilia, composed by Nobuo Uematsu, and written by Gorō Matsui.

 Release

 The film received a limited release in 73 Japanese theaters on August 18, 2012.
-Advance tickets were bundled with the 30-page manga Prologue: The Sunrise (はじまりの朝, Hajimari no Asa) drawn by Hiro Mashima to promote the film.
+Advance tickets were bundled with the 30-page short manga Prologue: The Sunrise (はじまりの朝, Hajimari no Asa) drawn by Hiro Mashima to promote the film.
 It opened in 9th place at the Japanese box office, and received the highest per-screen average of any film shown that weekend.
 It held a top ten position until its second week.
 The film's DVD was bundled with a special edition release of Volume 36 of the manga on February 13, 2013, and included an animated adaptation of The Sunrise as a bonus extra.
-In Southeast Asia, the film was aired on Animax Asia on March 23, 2013 as The Phoenix Priestess.
+In Southeast Asia, the film was aired on Animax Asia on March 23, 2013, as The Phoenix Priestess.
 Funimation Entertainment licensed the film for a North American release in both English subtitled and dubbed versions, with The Sunrise (retitled The First Morning) exclusively in Japanese with English subtitles.
 The movie dub was screened at Nan Desu Kan on September 13, 2013, and was released on Blu-ray and DVD on December 10, 2013.